 2. Innovation Tournament

-Here’s how to create an innovation tournament for your team meetings:
+Here’s how to run an innovation tournament in your team:

 3. Mind Mapping

-Here’s how mind mapping works in team meetings:
+Here’s how to run a mind mapping session in a team meeting:

 4. Reverse Agenda